alp-c/quote/README.md

 ## Description
 A web service offering real-time digital currency trade quotes using WebSocket order book data from Binance.
-You can learn average price of
+Provides average trade price for a buy/sell request with given amount

 ## Architecture